ucsd-cse130/02-random-art/README.md

 $ make turnin
 ```

-`turnin` will provide you with a confirmation of the
-submission process; make sure that the size of the file
-indicated by `turnin` matches the size of your file.
-See the ACS Web page on [turnin](http://acs.ucsd.edu/info/turnin.php)
-for more information on the operation of the program.

 ## Problem #1: Tail Recursion

 We say that a function is *tail recursive*
 if every recursive call is a [tail call](https://wiki.haskell.org/Tail_recursion)
-whose value is immediately
-returned by the procedure.
+whose value is immediately returned by the procedure.

 ### (a) 15 points